Reproducible-Science-Curriculum/Reproducible-Science-Hackathon-Dec-09-2015/blog_post.md

 * new exercises for project organization
 * converting slides to common, text-based formats

-**A final note on R-vs-python**: The materials currently use R + RStudio + knitr for all examples, and we intially had  'translate-the-lessons-to-python' on the agenda for this meeting.
+**A note on R-vs-python**: The materials currently use R + RStudio + knitr for all examples, and we intially had  'translate-the-lessons-to-python' on the agenda for this meeting.
 After some discussion, we decided that our time in Gainesville was better spent revising the existing lessons.
 This gives us a high-quality set of R-based lessons ready for teaching.
 But, pythonistas should not despair!
 We are already planning another event focused on developing a parallel set of materials on reproducibility using python (likely using [Jupyter notebooks]).

+**Interested in using this material?** Go ahead!
+We've put it in the public domain under a [CC0 waiver].
+Have questions?
+Each lesson has contact information in the README, or you can contact [Hilmar Lapp] for general questions about the #rrhack project.

 [initial hackathon]: https://github.com/Reproducible-Science-Curriculum/Reproducible-Science-Hackathon-Dec-09-2015
 [Duke University]: http://reproducible-science-curriculum.github.io/2015-05-14-reproducible-science-duke/